kmad/kmad.github.io/_posts/2025-04-27-AI-Long-Horizon-Tasks.md

 ![Chart showing AI model capability growth over time](../assets/long_horizon/20250417_chart2.jpeg)

-The next view is interesting - the authors specifically call out the "trend in 2024 and early 2025 may be faster, with o1 and Claude 3.7 Sonnet lying above the long-run trend ... [while being] robust to methodological ablations like using continuous scoring" [pg 12].
+The next view is interesting - the authors specifically call out the "trend in 2024 and early 2025 may be faster, with o1 and Claude 3.7 Sonnet lying above the long-run trend ... [while being] robust to methodological ablations like using continuous scoring" <sup title="Page 12">12</sup>.

 Could this be the start of an s-curve - an acceleration of the trend?